 Blackburn is surrounded by plenty of places for the outdoor enthusiast, with the West Pennine Moors to the Leeds and Liverpool canal, and numerous hiking and cycling trails.
 There are also many parks that trace back to the Victorian era, there are 480 acres of countryside outside Witton Country Park in Blackburn with picnic spots, walks, nature trails, a new play area and a visitor centre providing an ideal day out for the family.
 There is also Turton tower, an English country house accessible in Turton on the edge of the West Pennine Moors, a Tudor family built this country house as a defence for their land but it later became a luxury family home.
-Another popular sight is Blackburn’s Anglican cathedral, at the side of the cathedral there is also a church that has been there for the past 1000 years.

 In nearby Preston, there is the Turbary Woods Owl and Birds of Prey Sanctuary where you can watch live shows, experience the flight of birds and gain hands on experience and knowledge.